Aliases for F3 Gene

 GeneCards Summary for F3 Gene

 F3 (Coagulation Factor III, Tissue Factor) is a Protein Coding gene.
-Diseases associated with F3 include Carotid Artery Thrombosis and Disseminated Intravascular Coagulation.
-Among its related pathways are Complement and coagulation cascades and Formation of Fibrin Clot (Clotting Cascade).
+Diseases associated with F3 include Disseminated Intravascular Coagulation and Carotid Artery Thrombosis.
+Among its related pathways are Adhesion and Formation of Fibrin Clot (Clotting Cascade).
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and cytokine receptor activity.
 An important paralog of this gene is IL20RA.

 UniProtKB/Swiss-Prot Summary for F3 Gene